 Find Your "Why"

 This idea can be summarized with “Finding Your Why”.
 Why did we create a social media page?
-What am I trying to achieve with presence on social media?
+What am I trying to achieve with a presence on social media?
 Why would users be incentivized to follow our page?
 These types of questions will help you guide your content strategy and give you a blueprint of what content you create for your page.

 Finding your Why will give you a guideline for your social media strategy and help you stay on course to your end goal.